lelo204/ClassificationMetricsForImageExplanations/README.md

 ## References
 <a id="1">[1]</a>
 Fresz, B., Lörcher, L., & Huber, M. (2024).
 Classification Metrics for Image Explanations: Towards Building Reliable XAI-Evaluations.
+In The 2024 ACM Conference on Fairness, Accountability, and Transparency (FAccT '24).
+Association for Computing Machinery, New York, NY, USA, 1–19.

 <a id="2">[2]</a>
 Arias-Duart, A., Parés, F., & García-Gasulla, D. (2021).
 Focus!
 Rating XAI Methods and Finding Biases with Mosaics. arXiv preprint arXiv:2109.15035